-- One database containing all program activity (e.g., landings, effort, and participation; transfers of quota shares and quota lb; ex-vessel, share, and quota pound prices, etc.). - More timely and accurate data reporting and real-time monitoring. - Improved method and reduced time to transfer shares and quota lb. - Automated share cap calculations. - Ability to match shareholder agents/contractors more accurately from permit records with shareholder accounts. - Participants able to view their transfer and landings history. - Elimination of coupons, which would: - Allow quota lb to be transferred or landed in one pound increments rather than 100 and 500 lb increments, which would eliminate loss of quota lb due to denominational restrictions. - \circ Eliminate the need to print coupons and mail coupons to the shareholders. - Eliminate the need to mail in coupons to the SEFSC.
+- One database containing all program activity (e.g., landings, effort, and participation; transfers of quota shares and quota pounds ex-vessel, share, and quota pound prices, etc.). - More timely and accurate data reporting and real-time monitoring. - Improved method and reduced time to transfer shares and quota lb. - Automated share cap calculations. - Ability to match shareholder agents/contractors more accurately from permit records with shareholder accounts. - Participants able to view their transfer and landings history. - Elimination of coupons, which would: - \circ Allow quota pounds to be transferred or landed in one pound increments rather than 100 and 500 lb increments, which would eliminate loss of quota lb due to denominational restrictions. - $\circ~$ Eliminate the need to print coupons and mail coupons to the shareholders. - $\circ\;$ Eliminate the need to mail in coupons to the SEFSC.